giovanni-orciuolo/yoyoma-telegram/README.md

 languages will be kindly appreciated!
 All you have to do is create a new .yaml file in the i18n directory and translate all the keys in your language of choice.
 Thank you in advance!

+### Speech To Text (needs ffmpeg!)

+This bot also implements a Speech To Text transcriber.
+In order to work, it needs ffmpeg to be installed on your system and defined in your PATH env variable, so ensure that you have it!
+If you host the bot on Docker you won't have problems, the Dockerfile will install it for you! :)

 That's all folks!

 ---